Sign in to review this food143 likes

 HOW DOES EATING AYURVEDICALLY MAKE YOU FEEL?Eating Ayurvedically makes you feel nourished and energized.
 Food digests with ease when right for your body type (dosha).
 Healthy digestion is seen as the cornerstone of well-being in Ayurveda.
 Healthy digestion generally prevents illness.
 If you do get sick, a strong digestive fire reduces the severity of illness and increases your resilience.
 It also improves your mood.
 Once you begin eating Ayurvedically, you will feel refreshed, vital and strong.

-View Other Ingredients for SummerBlack Salt (Kala Namak) is recommended for Summer.
-Check out these other Summer foods here.
+View Other Ingredients for SpringBlack Salt (Kala Namak) is recommended for Spring.
+Check out these other Spring foods here.